 - Write down questions to ask your doctor.
 Creating your list of questions in advance can help you make the most of your time with your doctor.

 - Find a family member or friend who can join you for your appointment.
 Although skin cancer is usually highly treatable, just hearing the word "cancer" can make it difficult to focus on what the doctor says next.
-Take someone along who can help you remember all the information.
+Take someone along who can help you remember the information.

 - Do I have skin cancer?
 What kind?